vivekteega/flowallet-testnet/README.md

 # Technical Details of standard operations

 This template contains standard operations that can be used for the following:
-1. FLO Globals
+1. FLO Globals for system variables and data objects users must configure
 2. FLO Crypto Operations
 3. FLO Blockchain API Operations
-4. FLO SuperNode Websocket Operations
-5. Compact IndexedDB Operations
+4. Compact IndexedDB Operations
-6. FLO Cloud API Operations
+5. FLO Cloud API Operations
-7. FLO Decentralized app (Dapp) module
+6. FLO Decentralized app (Dapp) Operations

 ## FLO Globals
 `floGlobals` object contains the global variables and constants required for the operations.
 Make sure to add this object before any other scripts.

 `floGlobals` contains the following properties :
 1. `blockchain` : Indicates the blockchain (`"FLO"` or `"FLO_TEST"`).
 2. `apiURL` : Indicates the URL for blockchain API calls.